nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+1. **Initial launch**
     1. Download the jar file and copy into an empty folder.
-    2. Double-click the jar file Expected: Shows the GUI with a set of sample recipes.
+    2. Double-click the jar file.
+      <br>**Expected:** Shows the GUI with a set of sample recipes.
 The window size may not be optimum.

-2. Saving window preferences
+2. **Saving window preferences**
     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
-    2. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.
-       Expected: The most recent window size and location is retained.
+      <br>**Expected:** The most recent window size and location is retained.

-3. Shutdown
+3. **Shutdown**
-   1. When the app is open, type `exit` into the command bar and press "enter".<br>
+   1. When the app is open, type `exit` into the command bar and press "enter".
-      Expected: The app closes
+      <br>**Expected:** The app closes.

+### Navigation
+1. **Viewing recipes** <br> _(Preconditions: User is on the default MainWindow page.)_
+   1. Click on a Recipe Card once.
+   2. Press "P" on the keyboard.
+    <br>**Expected:** A modal showing containing the name, duration, portion, ingredients, steps, and tags fields of the recipe appears.

+2. **Edit form** <br> _(Preconditions: User is on the default Main Window page.)_
+    1. Click on a recipe card to select it.
+    2. Press the "F" key on the keyboard.
+       <br>**Expected:** A form modal appears, containing text input fields for name, duration, portion, ingredients, steps, and tags, prepopulated accurate to the recipe data, as well as a `Cancel` and `Save` button on the bottom right.
+    3. Edit any of the fields in the form, using the format provided in the user guide as reference.
+    4. Click "Save" at the bottom of the form to save and exit the form.
+    5. Scroll to the bottom of the recipe list and click on the edited recipe.
+    6. Press the "P" key to view its details.
+       <br>**Expected:** The recipe has been edited, with the new recipe details reflecting the edits made for each field.

-### Saving data
+### Commands

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }
+1. **Add form** <br> _(Preconditions: User is on the default Main Window page.)_
+   1. Type `addf` in the command box and enter.
+    <br>**Expected:** A form modal appears, containing empty text input fields for name, duration, portion, ingredients, steps, and tags, as well as a `Cancel` and `Save` button on the bottom right.
+   2. Fill up the form with a sample recipe given in the user guide.
+   3. Click "Save" at the bottom of the form to save and exit the form.
+   4. Scroll to the bottom of the recipe list and click on the newly added recipe.
+   5. Press the "P" key to view its details.
+    <br>**Expected:** The newly-added recipe is present at the bottom of the recipe list, and contains exactly the fields entered in the form.